-The Bourbon's Modified Leadbeater's sugar glider diet, or BML for short, is a version of the original Leadbeater's Diet, a well-known, nutritionally complete diet used to feed sugar gliders in captivity.
-It is a widely accepted, tried and true, and well-known diet for sugar gliders.
+The Bourbon's Modified Leadbeater's sugar glider diet, or BML diet for short, is a version of the original Leadbeater's Diet, a well-known, nutritionally complete diet used to feed pet sugar gliders.
+It is a widely accepted, tried and true homemade diet for sugar gliders.

-The BML sugar glider diet should not be used in conjunction with other formulated diets, such as Brisky's Sugar Glider food or Sunseed Sugar Glider Formula, and if any part of the recipe is changed or substituted your glider will probably not eat it (gliders can be picky).
+The BML diet for sugar gliders should not be used in conjunction with other formulated diets, such as Brisky's Sugar Glider food or Sunseed Sugar Glider Formula, and if any part of the recipe is changed or substituted your glider will probably not eat it (gliders can be picky).

-After preparing the BML diet, you will have a real time saver on your hands since this recipe will create ready to serve cubes of food that you can feed to your sugar glider.
+After preparing a batch of the BML diet, you will have a real meal time saver on your hands since this recipe will create ready to serve cubes of food that you can feed to your sugar glider each day.

 - 1/4 cup regular apple juice